thijse/MemoryVectorStore/README.md

 answer: \"Sorry, I have no data on that\" \n\n");
 ");

-// Insert the best matches
-foreach (var match in bestMatches)
+// Insert the best matches into the same query foreach (var match in bestMatches)
 {
     var chunk = match.Value;
     queryBuilder.AppendLine(_document?.Text.Substring(chunk.StartCharNo, chunk.CharLength)+"\n" ?? "");
 }

-// Ask Completion to answer the query var completionResult = await _openAiService.ChatCompletion.CreateCompletion(new ChatCompletionCreateRequest {
+// Ask OpenAIs ChatCompletion API to answer the query var completionResult = await _openAiService.ChatCompletion.CreateCompletion(new ChatCompletionCreateRequest {
     Messages = new List<ChatMessage>